Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 than before.
 * Transformers no longer needs to be applied as AMPs on top of an ACS repository.
 * New versions may be deployed separately without restarting the repository.
-* As a standalone SpringBoot application develop and test cycles are reduced.
+* As a standalone Spring Boot application develop and test cycles are reduced.
-* A base SpringBoot application is provided with hook points to extend with custom transform code.
+* A base Spring Boot application is provided with hook points to extend with custom transform code.
-* The base also includes the creation of a Docker image for your SpringBoot application.
+* The base also includes the creation of a Docker image for your Spring Boot application.
 Even if you don't intend to deploy with Docker, this may still be of interest, as the configuration of any tools or libraries used in the transform need only be done once rather than for every development or ad-hoc test environment.